The Maxwell-Klein-Gordon equation with scattering data: Introduction

 \begin{remark} The boundedness of the weighted energy on the Cauchy hypersurface $\{t=0\}$ is sufficient to conclude the pointwise decay estimates for the solutions near the spatial infinity. \end{remark}

-\begin{remark} The decay assumption on the scattering data at time infinity ($u\rightarrow +\infty$) ensures that the data on the conic light cone after conformal transformation is regular up to the conic point.
-This assumption will be significantly improved in our future work by studying the MKG system with singular data on the initial light cone. \end{remark}
+\begin{remark} The decay assumption on the scattering data at time infinity ($u\rightarrow +\infty$) ensures that the data on the conic light cone after a conformal transformation is regular up to the conic point.
+This assumption will be significantly improved in our forthcoming paper \cite{DaiYang2024} by studying the MKG system with singular data on the initial light cone. \end{remark}

 \begin{remark} The scattering data problem studied here is closely related to the theory of scattering for linear and nonlinear fields, see discussion for example in \cite{MR0217440}.
 Combined with the decay estimates for the Cauchy problem, we can establish a map from the scattering data on the future null infinity to that on the past null infinity.
 However, we lose a little bit regularity ($\varepsilon_1<\varepsilon_2$) due to the existence of large total charge $\q$. \end{remark}